 Create a list of participants and their roles: Who called the meeting to order, who is the notetaker, who is the timekeeper, etc. Also include colleagues who were absent, and why they couldn’t attend.
 This will help you remember who to share the minutes with after the meeting is over.

 If your meeting is large, or you haven’t met everyone there, pass around an attendance sheet so that everyone can sign in.
 You can enter everyone's names after the meeting has concluded.

 Unless you are a master typer, don’t try to write down everything.
 You can include the main points of the conversation and that will suffice.

-If your meeting follows Robert’s Rules of Order, or requires a formal decision to be made, make certain you incorporate all motions, who made them, and the vote outcome.
+If your meeting follows Robert’s Rules of Order (an American guidebook which outlines the order of proceedings meetings should follow), or requires a formal decision to be made, make certain you incorporate all motions, who made them, and the vote outcome.
 If any motions or discussions are tabled until the next meeting, then record that as well.